rhalbersma/bit_set/README.md

 Semantic differences for I/O streaming operators
 ------------------------------------------------

-The semantic differences between `std::bitset<N>` and `xstd::bitset<N>` are most visible in its overloaded I/O streaming `operator<<` and `operator>>`.
+The semantic differences between `std::bitset<N>` and `xstd::bit_set<N>` are most visible in its overloaded I/O streaming `operator<<` and `operator>>`.
 The former reads and writes a bitstring from right-to-left, whereas the latter reads and writes an ordered set of integers from left-to-right, formatted as a comma-seperated sequence between brackets.
 Note that `std::set<int>` lacks overloaded I/O streaming operators.

 Functionality from `std::bitset<N>` that is not in `xstd::bit_set<N>`
 ---------------------------------------------------------------------